isah27/isah27/README.md

 - 👋 Hi, I’m @isah27
 - 👀 I’m interested in solving computational problems
-- 🌱 I’m currently learning flutter framework
+- 🌱 I’m currently working with flutter framework
 - 💞️ I’m looking to collaborate on any software project
 - 📫 you can reach out to me on Whatsapp (+2348029533423) or email (isahnaziru27@gmail.com).